PrasoonNair/PrimacyInHomecare-Australia/replit.md

 NDIS Manager is a comprehensive case management system specifically designed for NDIS (National Disability Insurance Scheme) service providers.
 The application facilitates complete lifecycle management of NDIS participants, including participant profiles, plan management, service scheduling, progress tracking, financial management, and compliance reporting.
 Built as a full-stack web application, it provides an intuitive interface for case managers and support staff to efficiently deliver NDIS services while maintaining compliance with regulatory requirements.

+The system now includes an advanced NDIS Plan Reader that can automatically extract participant goals from uploaded plans and provide detailed breakdowns for staff and support workers to manage their workflow efficiently.

 ## User Preferences

 Preferred communication style: Simple, everyday language.